 One of Europe’s oldest towns (settled since 5000 BC), Sremska Mitrovica was once Sirmium – one of the Roman Empire's four capitals and, at its peak, one of the largest cities in the world.
-Six Roman emperors were born here, and it was a favourite haunt of Constantine the Great.
-You can visit what remains of old Rome here: excavated mosaic floors, rooms, baths and ancient heating systems are on display, as is a fascinating scale model of Sirmium.
+You can visit what remains of old Rome here: excavated mosaic floors, rooms, baths and ancient heating systems are on display, along with a fascinating scale model of Sirmium.

 Buses from Novi Sad run to Sremska Mitrovica (580DIN, 1¼ hours, hourly).

 The Museum of Srem, a short walk from the Imperial Palace ruins, displays numerous archaeological findings from Sirmium, including a unique Roman sundial with the sculptures of Atlas, Heracles and Ifikles.
 A little further down the street, on Žitni trg (Grain Square), are the recently reconstructed open-air ruins of what was once ancient Sirmium's crafts quarter.